The I amsterdam letters

 A majority of Amsterdam City Council members now wants to get rid not just of the letters, but also of the marketing campaign they stood for.

 Mind you, for now this is just a ‘motion’ — suggested by Groenlinks, the current majority party in Amsterdam.
-Or, depending on your perspective, ‘political symbolism’.
+Or, depending on your perspective, ‘symbolism politics’.
 That is what Frits Huffnagel, who in 2004 as alderman for Economic Affairs commissioned the letters.

 According to GroenLinks the slogan has become a symbol for mass tourism and individualism in a city which stands for solidarity and diversity.